samma/video-shaper/SELF_HOSTING.md

 To update to a newer version of FFmpeg.wasm:

-1. Update the version in `scripts/download-ffmpeg.sh` or `scripts/download-ffmpeg.ps1`
+1. Update the version in `scripts/download-ffmpeg.js`, `scripts/download-ffmpeg.sh`, or `scripts/download-ffmpeg.ps1`
-2. Update the version in `src/lib/ffmpeg/FFmpegService.ts` (line 76)
+2. Update the version in `src/lib/ffmpeg/FFmpegService.ts` (line 120)
-3. Run the download script again
+3. Run the download script again: `npm run download-ffmpeg`
 4. Test thoroughly
 5. Commit and deploy